favouritefavil/favouritefavil/README.md

 🏦 [Mirofinance Portfolio RIsk Analsysis](https://github.com/favouritefavil/Microfinance-Portfolio-Performance-Analysis)

-This project delivers a complete credit risk and portfolio monitoring analysis for a Nigerian microfinance bank.
+This project delivers a complete credit risk and portfolio monitoring analysis for a microfinance bank.
 It simulates the work of a credit risk analyst responsible for assessing portfolio health, identifying risk drivers, and providing data-backed strategic recommendations.

 **The project was built using**